Sweet Lucia

 *

 Sweet Lucia sucks her bottom lip, a habit that came with the transplant.
 She’s dreaming of flying.
-From the sky, she can see the roof of her house, the park with the metal slide, the man with the same red MAGA hat as her dad, walking his dog.
-She dips below the trees, then launches herself like a rocket.
+She can see the roof of her house, the park with the metal slide, the man with the same red MAGA hat as her dad, walking his dog.
+She dips below the trees, then launches up like a rocket.
 Above the clouds, she floats on her back.
-Everything blue, like the ocean, she thinks, before flipping over and racing for the horizon.
+Everything up here is blue like the ocean, she thinks, before flipping over and racing for the horizon.